 Checking resource capacity

 As we mentioned before, the overall capacity is the amount of work one resource can deliver over a specific time.
-In BigPicture, you define the individual’s workload (working days and hours) in the Workload plan.
-At the same time, the time is affected by the non-working days such as holidays (Holiday plan) and absences (Absence plan).
-These three plans impact the individual’s and the team’s capacity.
+In BigPicture, you define the individual’s workload (working days and hours) in the Workload plans.
+The time is also affected by the non-working days such as holidays (Holiday plans) and absences.
+These three factors impact the individual’s and the team’s capacity.
 That is because the team’s capacity depends on the individual members’ capacities.

 How will you know if you have met or exceeded an individual’s or team’s capacity?
 BigPicture will tell you.
 The app can indicate the following capacity thresholds: underallocation with the green color; moderate allocation with orange; and overallocation with red.

 If there are tasks that you have not assigned to anyone yet, the app will sum the effort required for their completion.
 You can also check the effort for an individual task, too.
 This way, you can assign the task to the person who still can take it (based on their remaining capacity).

 There are two more ways to check current capacity.
 First, you can enable a separate Resource panel (Gantt module) showing the capacity under the Gantt chart for all your project resources.

 See also: Team capacity planning using the Board (documentation)